AviatrixSystems/Docs/HowTos/FAQ.rst

 --------------------------------

-If your Controller is launched as AMI from marketplace, you access the Controller instance via a web browser.
+If your Controller is launched as an AMI from marketplace, you access the Controller instance via a web browser.

 https://public\_IP\_address\_of\_the\_controller\_instance

-Login with username “admin”.
+Login with the username “admin”.
 The first time password is the private IP address of the controller instance.
 You are required to change the password at your first login.

-If you are using Aviatrix Hosted Service (AHS), following the instructions sent to you to access.
+If you are using an Aviatrix Hosted Service (AHS), following the instructions sent to you to access.

 How do I secure the Controller access?
 --------------------------------------